-SCCBCF's electronic surveillance program includes 32 cameras placed throughout the facility (interior and exterior) that have the capability to record and playback up to 30 days.
+CSCBCF's electronic surveillance program includes 28 cameras placed throughout the facility (interior and exterior) that have the capability to record and playback up to 30 days.
 The cameras located at the main post also record audio.
 Resident Supervisor staff assigned to the main control post view camera footage.
 Supervisors review live and recorded footage at least one time per week.
-The Program Administrator, Program Operations Supervisor, and Program Coordinator have access to the facility camera system on their office desktop computer.
+The Program Administrator, Lead Resident Supervisor, and Program Coordinator have access to the facility camera system on their office desktop computer.
+The facility has recently installed 50 door cameras throughout the facility that also have two-way audio capabilities.

 Resident supervisor staff also are required to conduct "where abouts" 3x per shift and 6x per shift for residents who have been classified as highly abusive or highly susceptible until a review can be done by a supervisor team to remove the resident from the increased "where abouts".
 During a "where about" staff must document physically seeing each resident.
 Along with "where abouts", Resident Supervisor staff circulate throughout the whole facility once every 30 minutes.
 Identified blind spot areas have increased circulation.
-The facility has placed surveillance mirrors in strategic areas in order to capture areas that are not immediately visible when looking through the window, and in the hallways to cover corners and other hidden areas.
+The facility has placed surveillance mirrors in most of the rooms in order to capture areas that are not immediately visible when looking through the window, and in the hallways to cover corners and other hidden areas.